Cyclic asymptotic behaviour of a population reproducing by fission into two equal parts: Convergence in the quadratic norm

 \begin{proof}[Proof of Theorem~\ref{theo:asympto:GRE}] We follow here the classical proof of convergence, pioneered in \cite{MMP1,MMP2}.
 Though the limit is now an oscillating function, this strategy may be adapted here, as shown below.

 Define

-which is solution to Equation~\eqref{eq:main}.
+which is solution to Equation~\eqref{subsec:well-posedness}.
 Lemma~\ref{lm:E_p-stability} with $p=2$ ensures that

 so that it decreases through time.
 Since it is a nonnegative quantity, it means that it tends toward a limit $L\geq 0$ and it remains to show that $L=0.$ Let us adapt to our case the proof in B. Perthame's book \cite[p.98]{BP}.
-Because of the contraction property, it is sufficient to do so for $u_0\in D(\cA)$ which is a dense subspace of $E_2.$ Recall that for $u_0\in D(\cA)$ the solution to Equation~\eqref{eq:main} can be understood as a classical solution, $u(t,\cdot)$ belonging to $D(\cA)$ for all time.
-Lemma~\ref{lm:Xinv} ensures that $X\subset D(\cA),$ so $h(0,\cdot)\in D(\cA).$ Define $q(t,x)=\partial_th(t,x)$ which is clearly a mild solution to Equation~\eqref{eq:main} with initial datum
+Because of the contraction property, it is sufficient to do so for $ u^{\rm{in}}\in D(\cA)$ which is a dense subspace of $E_2.$ Recall that for $ u^{\rm{in}}\in D(\cA)$ the solution to Equation~\eqref{eq:main} can be understood as a classical solution, $u(t,\cdot)$ belonging to $D(\cA)$ for all time.
+The last property in Proposition~\ref{prop:Ttproperties} ensures that $X\subset D(\cA),$ so $h(0,\cdot)\in D(\cA).$ Define $q(t,x)=\partial_th(t,x)$ which is clearly a mild solution to Equation~\eqref{eq:main} with initial datum

 By contraction we get